terryhyuk/HanGang_Mate/README.md

 3. Run the app
    `flutter run`
 4. Backend setup (for ML prediction API):
-   - The backend (FastAPI) source code is in the `/pythonSpace` directory (if public).
+   - The backend (FastAPI) source code is in the `/Python/Server` directory.
    - To run the backend:
-     1. Open a terminal and go to the `pythonSpace` folder.
+     1. Open a terminal and go to the `Python/Server` folder.
      2. (Optional) Create a virtual environment:
+        `python3 -m venv venv`
+        `source venv/bin/activate`
+     3. Install dependencies:
+        `pip install -r ../requirements.txt`
+     4. Start the FastAPI server:
+        `uvicorn host:app --reload`
+   - The Flutter app uses Firebase directly; there is **no separate Firebase folder**.
+     Make sure your Firebase project is set up and configured in your Flutter app as described in the Flutter/Firebase documentation.

+---

+## Contact

+For questions, contact:
+**Terry Yoon**
+yonghyuk.terry.yoon@gmail.com